“Let them alone: they be blind leaders of the blind. And if the blind lead the blind, both shall fall into the ditch” (Matt 15:13-14).

 As Christians, it’s good for us to be challenged as to what we believe because we often just accept everything we’re told by our pastor or whoever believes the same things we do.
 We tend to stick together with other like-minded Christians, and we read only those books that confirm what we already believe or which make us feel good; we’re happy to live in our little Christian bubble, isolated from the world and reality.
 And we don’t bring anything new into the picture that might make us feel uncomfortable, because then we may even have to think.
 And, to our shame, much of the literature coming from Christian presses is so shallow and “feel good”, that we have no depth of understanding of the teachings of the Bible – sadly, many Christians today hardly even read the Bible.

 It’s not until we come up against an enemy such as Ahmed Deedat (1918-2005), or an atheist who has thought about issues that we should be able to explain, or an ex-Christian skeptic who knows his way around the bible, that we come unstuck, and all that we believed without question seems to evaporate and we’re left floundering, wondering what just hit us.
 This is basically what happened to a sweet Christian lady with whom I worked in a large Christian bookshop in Sydney.
-Her Christianity, like so many others, was of the warm and fuzzy variety.
+Her Christianity, like so many others, was of the warm and fuzzy variety, vapid and superficial.
 One day she was approached by a man who came into the shop looking for trouble.
 She was a faithful Christian who trusted Christ but knew very little doctrine.
 He shot a couple of questions about the bible at her with the intention of confusing her.
 She answered as best she could but was out of her depth from the start, and all she could come up with after a few attempts at trying to answer his attacks was to say, “Well, I know Jesus is true because he lives in my heart”.

-That answer is no doubt true, and in reality is all she or any Christian needs.
-We are, after all, saved by faith in Jesus and in the promises of God given in the bible.
+That answer is no doubt true, and in reality is all she or any Christian needs; we are, after all, saved by faith in Jesus and in the promises of God given in the bible.
 But with a man such as this who was decidedly hostile and who only wanted to confuse and undermine her, telling him that “Jesus lives in my heart” was meaningless.
 By this time, it was evident that he wasn’t seeking truth, and, as we were running a business, not a counselling centre or church, I ran him out of the shop.
 It’s ironic that although she worked in a large Christian bookshop, she was unfamiliar with theology, and read nothing more substantial than “emotional devotionals” when she did read.